Philip Selway

 Philip James Selway (born 23 May 1967) is an English musician and the drummer of the rock band Radiohead.
 He combines rock drumming with electronic percussion.
 Selway was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in 2019.

 In the 2000s, with musicians including the Radiohead guitarist Ed O'Brien, Selway toured and recorded with the 7 Worlds Collide project.
 In 2010, he released his debut solo album, Familial, comprising folk music.
 It was followed by Weatherhouse in 2014 and Strange Dance in 2023.
 Selway also composed the soundtrack for the 2017 film Let Me Go.
 In 2023, he played drums with Lanterns on the Lake.
+Selway is a supporter of the mental health charity Samaritans.

 Early life

 Selway was born on 23 May 1967, in Abingdon, Oxfordshire.
-He started learning to play drums and guitar at the age of 15 for "the social cachet and love of music".
+He began playing drums and guitar at the age of 15 for "the social cachet and love of music".
 His earliest influences were Joy Division, the Clash and the Velvet Underground.
+He described the Blondie drummer, Clem Burke, as his "drummer hero".